oleyn-ai/agent-starter-python/README.md

 ## Deploying to production

 This project is production-ready and includes a working `Dockerfile`.
 To deploy it to LiveKit Cloud or another environment, see the [deploying to production](https://docs.livekit.io/agents/ops/deployment/) guide.

+## Self-hosted LiveKit

+You can also self-host LiveKit instead of using LiveKit Cloud.
+See the [self-hosting](https://docs.livekit.io/home/self-hosting/) guide for more information.
+If you choose to self-host, you'll need to also use [model plugins](https://docs.livekit.io/agents/models/#plugins) instead of LiveKit Inference and will need to remove the [LiveKit Cloud noise cancellation](https://docs.livekit.io/home/cloud/noise-cancellation/) plugin.

 ## License